lua-wow-tools/lualua/README.md

 A few things of note:

-* `pushlfunction` provides a mechanism for the sandbox to call back into the host.
+* `pushcfunction` provides a mechanism for the sandbox to call back into the host.
 * `newuserdata` provides a userdata to the sandbox backed by a table in the host.
 * Misuse of the API throws errors in the host Lua and resets the sandbox stack.